Our Sleep Training Method

 Sleepless nights are a common struggle for parents and babies, but it doesn’t have to be this way.
 At Strong Beginnings, we have created a tried and true Sleep Training method for giving little ones the gift of great sleep.

 Every family’s situation is unique, which is why we work hard to build customized plans that use the gentlest approaches to address your child’s sleep challenges.
 You stay with your baby every step of the way, offering physical comfort and verbal reassurance as we build their sleep skills and confidence.
-This is an essential part of my programs, ensuring that all of your child’s needs are being met and we are creating an environment in which they can succeed as they master how to fall and stay asleep.
+This is an essential part of our programs, ensuring that all of your child’s needs are being met and we are creating an environment in which they can succeed as they master how to fall and stay asleep.